Certified Cheese Sensory Evaluator® Exam (ACS CCSE® Exam)

 During the test, cheeses will be identified by how they fit into the ACS Judging and Competition’s categories.
 As indicated above, the category a cheese falls into corresponds to a specific cheese attribute list that you will use to assess and evaluate the cheese.
 When preparing for the test, it is recommended that you use the ACS Judging and Competition categories to interpret which cheese attribute list to use for a given cheese.

 Both the cheese attribute lists and the single attribute list may have terms that are unfamiliar to you or require a description for improved clarity of meaning.
-The ACS Lexicon and Glossary provides definitions and references for most of the terms that you will encounter on the ACS TASTE Test so it is highly recommended that you use the Lexicon and Glossary in your preparation for the test to improve your understanding of the attribute meanings.
+The ACS Lexicon and Glossary provides definitions and references for most of the terms that you will encounter on the ACS CCSE Exam so it is highly recommended that you use the Lexicon and Glossary in your preparation for the test to improve your understanding of the attribute meanings.

 ACS Judging & Competition Categories